Abe-54/Gem-Hunter/README.md

 The game can be played at https://abe-54.itch.io/gem-hunter

 ## Credits
-- Abraham Rubio (Game Programmer & Game Designer)
+- Abraham Rubio (Game Programmer, Game Designe & Artist)
-- Yasmine (Artist)
-- Bryant (Music & Sound Designer)

 ## License